A charity best practice guide

 Brand when used right is a central component that allows organisations, and particularly charities, to communicate their fundamental purpose, explain to people why they exist and why the public should care about them and their causes.
 It breathes life into who and what a charity is in a way that makes people sit up and take notice.
 So if you want to make your brand work harder for you read on….

 Max du Bois

 As marketing and comms people, it’s all too easy to take the role and value of brand for granted.
-Defining these properly makes a critical difference to how brand is supported and adopted across a charity; whether the Board see its as a woolly cost or crucial investment, if fundraising feel it’s an irritant to be ignored or an income amplifier to be embraced, if volunteers and service deliverers feel it’s a few forgettable words or an inspiring rallying cry.
+Defining these properly makes a critical difference to how brand is supported and adopted across a charity.
+For example consider whether the Board see it as a woolly cost or crucial investment, if fundraising feel it’s an irritant to be ignored or an income amplifier to be embraced, if volunteers and service deliverers feel it’s a few forgettable words or an inspiring rallying cry.

 Brand is a vital ‘enabler’ for delivering a charity’s fundamental purpose, the mission to change things and make things better.